ianwood314/homeworks/homework04/README.md

       - The number of meteors found in each quandrant (Northern & Eastern, Northern & Western, Southern & Eastern, Southern & Western)
         - If a quandrant does not appear in the output, then the number of meteors found in that quadrant was zero
       - The number of meteors found belonging to each individual class
-3. `test_ml_data_analysis.py`: Tests the various functions in the previous script to ensure they are calcuating correct values and handling errors appropriately
+3. `test_ml_data_analysis.py`: Tests the various functions in the previous script to ensure they calculate correct values and handle errors appropriately

 ## How to Run the Pre-built Code
 Run the following commands in a terminal: